 Buffalo River State Park

-This park features one of Minnesota's largest and finest prairies, offering a glimpse into the state's natural history.
+This park features one of Minnesota's largest and finest prairies, offering a glimpse into the state's rich natural history.
 Visitors can explore the park's trails, enjoy swimming in the man-made pool and learn about prairie ecosystems at the interpretive center.

 - Key Attractions: Prairie landscapes, man-made swimming pool, interpretive center.